-Feature title Description Notes Initial airworthiness - demands on the Company Endorsement, without further investigations, of the EU screening performed onto the Companies designing, importing and distributing the System, in accordance with the norms at reference [2] and [3].
-In case of SORA availability, endorsement, without further investigations, of the EU screening performed in accordance with the norms at reference [3] and [9], in terms of UAS Company obligations and organizational OSOs.
-In case of O-MPtF, application as SDR In case of O-MPtF, the Company shall be appointed SDR and will have to fulfil part of the obligations toward the DAAA, as per AEP(EP).00-00-5, in terms of: • application for O-MPtF • holdership of the RPAS design or of appropriate technical and commercial agreements with the organization designing the System • product configuration control • presence of a Design Organization • technical problems reporting.
-Therefore, the continued and continuing airworthiness will not be managed by the DAAA, but through a direct agreement between the Company and the User 11 .
+Feature title Description Notes Initial airworthiness - demands on the Company Any of the following: Endorsement, without further investigations, of the EU screening performed onto the Companies designing, importing and distributing the System, in accordance with the regulations at reference [2] and [3].
+In case of SORA availability, endorsement, without further investigations, of the EU screening performed in accordance with the regulations at reference [3] and [9], in terms of UAS Company obligations and organizational OSOs.
+In case of O-MPtF, application as SDR In case of O-MPtF, the Company shall be appointed SDR and will have to fulfil part of the obligations toward the DAAA, in terms of: application for O-MPtF holdership of the RPAS design or of appropriate technical and commercial agreements with the organization designing the System product configuration control presence of a Design Organization technical problems reporting.
+Therefore, the continued and continuing airworthiness will not be managed by the DAAA, but through a direct agreement between the Company and the User12.
 The route to bestow the SDR is required when issuing an O-MPtF, whereas it is not strictly necessary in the other cases, unless there is a plan to evolve the System into an MTC.

-11 More specifically, the RPAS user will have to seek the Company support in terms of continued and continuing airworthiness, technical pubblication preparation, update and distribution, spare parts provision, repairs, configuration control, etc. These items will not be managed by the DAAA.
+12 More specifically, the RPAS user will have to seek the Company support in terms of continued and continuing airworthiness, technical publication preparation, update and distribution, spare parts provision, repairs, configuration control, etc. These items will not be managed by the DAAA.
 Nevertheless, the DAAA will have to be informed of any configuration change (hardware or software) or any envelope or performance variation of the System or technical problem, so the establish the validity of the Safety Case supporting the flight authorization.
 In the case of the O-MPtF, this activity is discharged by the Company appointed SDR, in the other cases by the RPAS User.

-Feature title Description Notes Initial airworthiness - Certification Basis None (no certification products) The Company will be required to fill any of the following, depending on the RPAS MTOW: RPAS checklist / IAC (micro/mini) STANAG 4671 (light, tectical, strategic fixed wing) STANAG 4702 (mini rotary wing) STANAG 4703 (mini fixed wing) STANAG 4746 (light, tactical, strategic rotary wing) These tables will be used by the DAAA to conduct the relevant technical analyses in order to produce a technical clearance or a safety case In the case of total lack of information and interfaces with the Company, the RPAS will receive only a technical clearance (no O-MPtF) and it will be DAAA duty to compile at least the RPAS checklist/IAC (any MTOW) Initial airworthiness- supporting evidence Tables filled as per previous point, and relevant supporting evidence.
+Feature title Description Notes Initial airworthiness - Type Certification Basis None (no certification products) The Company will be required to fill any of the following, depending on the RPAS MTOW: RPAS checklist / IAC (micro/mini) STANAG 4671 (light, tectical, strategic fixed wing) STANAG 4702 (mini rotary wing) STANAG 4703 (mini fixed wing) STANAG 4746 (light, tactical, strategic rotary wing) These tables will be used by the DAAA to conduct the relevant technical analyses in order to produce a technical clearance or a safety case In the case of total lack of information and interfaces with the Company, the RPAS will receive only a technical clearance (no O-MPtF) and it will be DAAA duty to compile at least the RPAS checklist/IAC (any MTOW) Initial airworthiness- supporting evidence Tables filled as per previous point, and relevant supporting evidence.
 SORA, if available.
 UAS Company credentials.
 Ground and air safety area.
 (If necessary, feasible and required) Maximum population density, unique or fragmented, depending on the availability of a Probability of Cumulative Catastrophic effects and an Fault Tree Analysis.
 QLPDs A TA can also be produced as alternative to the SC, in case of insufficient supporting evidence; however this deliverable will not be deemed adequate to release an O-MPtF.
-Initial airworthiness - DAAA deliverables Any of the following: Technical Assessment Safety case
+More specifically, a TA can be produced in the cases where the drone originates from the civil specific category, however is not provided with a SORA, thus flying under the STS-01/02 allocated to the classes C5 and C6 as per regulation 2020/1058 Initial airworthiness - DAAA deliverables Any of the following: Technical AssessmentSafety case